angu-software/TCR-Workflow/Worklog.md

 ## Done

+* [x] Offer to adjust the change detection command through the config file (offers to adjust which folders to watch)
 * [x] Optional partameter for TCR start to specify some label to check on focus of the session
   * [x] reflected in tcr status
   * [x] rename ON OFF to TCR <name> session stopped